MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/make-report-available-to-organization.md

 ---
 # Make a report available or unavailable to organization

 This sample shows how to make a report available or unavailable to an organization.
+You can download the sample from [here](https://github.com/microsoft/PowerApps-Samples/tree/master/cds/orgsvc/C%23/MakeReportAvailableToOrganization).

 ## How to run this sample